rdkcentral/aamp/AAMP-UVE-API.md

 - This is functionally equivalent to passing a trackDescriptorObject to setAudioTrack above.
 - May be called pre-tune or post tune.
 - Behaviour is similar to setPreferredAudioLanguage ( JSON String)
+- Returns true if setPreferredAudioLanguage has been performed.

 |Name|Type|Description|
 |----|----|-----------|